-What is the best lightweight lifting to practice at home?
+What is the best lightweight lifting to do at home?
 Can it help to build muscles too?

-When a person lifts lighter weights, the muscles endurance are able to repeatedly lift the weights in more repetitions for a specific movement.
-In muscles strength terms, it is about the amount of force that your muscles can work in one repetition.
+When a person lifts lighter weights, the muscles’ endurance is able to repeatedly lift the weights in more repetitions for a specific movement.
+In muscle strength terms, it is about the amount of force that your muscles can work in one repetition.

-As per the American Council of Exercise (ACE), if a particular lifting weight has a greater amount of force all out in one motion, this will build muscles strength.
-In high repetitions of a motion, it will build muscles endurance.
+According to the American Council of Exercise (ACE), if a particular lifting weight has a greater amount of force all out in one motion, this will build muscle strength.
+High repetitions of a motion, will build muscle endurance.

-So, it is all about the muscles’ endurance and strength during a lightweight lifting routine.
+So, it is all about the muscles’ endurance and strength during lightweight lifting routines.

 What are the advantages of lightweight workouts?